Budgie Models No.236-2

 In 1973 a special promotional Routemaster was issued to commerate the opening of the Sheraton-Heathrow Hotel on 1st February 1973.
 This was a normal red model with special side advertisement labels and a large one on the roof incorporating a Union Jack flag which was also used on the special box.

-In 1983 the ownership of Modern Products Ltd changed when it was bought by a nearby engineering company called Starcourt Ltd. The new owners were reluctant to manufacture models exclusively for H Seener and began selling No.236 separately in new-style window boxes.
+In 1983 the ownership of Modern Products Ltd changed when it was bought by a nearby engineering company called Starcourt Ltd. The new owners were reluctant to manufacture models exclusively for H Seener and began producing different colours and selling the full range of No.236 separately in new-style window boxes.
 Mr Seener was not pleased and switched his contract to Corgi.
-Without the marketing skills of H Seener, Starcourt was not successful in the toy business and in just over a year production of all diecast toys ceased.
+Without the marketing skills of H Seener, Starcourt was not successful in the toy business and just over a year later production of all diecast toys ceased.

 The final versions of the Routemaster appeared in different colours and liveries under Nos.704-707